By: Kendall Jones on June 28th, 2019

-The equipment could also transmit telematics data to provide real-time diagnostics data from the various components on the equipment, such as speed, fuel consumption, engine temperature, etc. This real-time monitoring allows for the AI to ensure that the work is being done accurately and that the equipment is operating as efficiently as possible.
+The equipment could also transmit telematics data to provide real-time diagnostics data from the various components of the equipment, such as speed, fuel consumption, engine temperature, etc. This real-time monitoring allows the AI to ensure that the work is being done accurately and that the equipment is operating as efficiently as possible.

 Planning & Scheduling

 The key to delivering construction projects on time and within budget lies in the planning and scheduling of the work.
 When issues arise, the schedule has to be tweaked and adjusted to compensate for any delays or rework.
-Creating a construction schedule takes hours and hours of work and that only results in creating one project schedule.
+Creating a construction schedule takes hours and hours of work, and that only results in creating one project schedule.